HesselM/rpicross_notes/README.md

 Welcome at this Cross Compilation Guide for a Raspberry Pi.

-This repository started as a personal guide to keep track of how to setup a proper system, but grew to a public guide, where it hopefully can help many others too.
+This repository started as a personal guide to keep track of how to setup a proper cross-compilation system, but grew to a public guide, where it hopefully can help many others too.
 It also contains toolchains and scripts to ease the cross-compilation process as well as examples and tests to verify the setup.

-The system is build around a VirtualBox running an Ubuntu OS.
-This VirtualBox will hold all tools for the cross-compilation.
-A VirtualBox is chosen to ensure that we cannot mess up the main machine with faulty installations or accidentally changing system-critical symbolic links (which happened to me on earlier journeys).
+The system is build within a VirtualBox running an Ubuntu OS.
+This VirtualBox holds all tools for the cross-compilation.
+A VirtualBox is chosen to ensure that we cannot mess up the main machine with faulty (library) installations or accidentally changing system-critical symbolic links (which happened to me on earlier journeys).

 During this guide the following systems will be configured, (cross)compiled and installed:
 - [Userland](https://github.com/raspberrypi/userland)